kunpengcompute/KAE/docs/en/user_guide.md

 # User Guide

+This document provides instructions on how to use the KAE encryption/decryption library and the KAE compression library.
+Before reading and performing the operations described in this document, ensure that KAE has been installed in the environment.
+For details about the installation steps, see [Installation Guide](./installation_guide.md).

 ## Using the KAE Encryption and Decryption Library

 ### Calling the KAE Encryption and Decryption Library Using the ENGINE\_by\_id Function